-4. Content of substance in homogeneous material (%weight):

-5. Amount of substance entering the EU market annually through application for which the exemption is requested: We expect nearly no "new" lead from primary sources will enter the EU market as the alloys (especially brass) are made from recycled material.
+2 Which of the six substances is in use in the application/product?
+(Indicate more than one where applicable) ☑ Pb ☐ Cd ☐ Hg ☐ Cr-VI ☐ PBB ☐ PBDE 3 E. Function of the substance: To aid machining and technical performance of parts.
+A non-exhaustive list of attributes which lead provides: chip breaker, internal lubricant, increase of corrosion resistance, prevention of cracks 4 .
+Content of substance in homogeneous material (%weight): up to 4 5 Amount of substance entering the EU market annually through application for which the exemption is requested: We expect nearly no "new" lead from primary sources will enter the EU market as the alloys (especially brass) are made from recycled material.
 For details please refer to annex, chapter 9.
 Please supply information and calculations to support stated figure.
-6. Name of material/component: copper alloys 7.
-Environmental Assessment: LCA: Yes No fo which material and/or component is the RoHS-regulated substance used, or which you request the exemption or its revocation?
-What is the function f this material or component?
-L ead is used in copper alloys.
-S /hat are the particular characteristics and functions of the RoHS-regulated ubstance that require its use in this material or component? $\underline{\text{ee 4(A)3.}}$ 5. mation on Possible preparation for reuse or recycling of waste EEE and on provisions for appropriate treatment of waste e lease indicate if a closed loop system exist for EEE waste of application xists and provide information of its characteristics (method of collection to nsure closed loop, method of treatment, etc.) C losed loop exists.
-See annex. ⊠ Art lease indicate where relevant: ticle is collected and sent without dismantling for recycling ticle is collected and completely refurbished for reuse ticle is collected and dismantled: The following parts are refurbished for use as spare parts: ☐ Art ☑ The following parts are subsequently recycled: items containing copper alloys ticle cannot be recycled and is therefore: ☑ Sent for energy return ☑ Landfilled
+6 .
+Name of material/component: copper alloys 7 i.
+Environmental Assessment:LCA: ☐ Yes☑ No f In which material and/or component is the RoHS-regulated substance used, for which you request the exemption or its revocation?
+What is the function of this material or component? ead is used in copper alloys. • What are the particular characteristics and functions of the RoHS-regulated substance that require its use in this material or component?
+See $4(A)3$. rmation on Possible preparation for reuse or recycling of waste n EEE and on provisions for appropriate treatment of waste Please indicate if a closed loop system exist for EEE waste of application exists and provide information of its characteristics (method of collection to ensure closed loop, method of treatment, etc.) (( exists and provide information of its characteristics (method of collection to

-3) Please provide information concerning the amount (weight) of stance present in EEE waste accumulates per annum: ☐ In articles which are refurbished ☐ In articles which are recycled lı n articles which are sent for energy return lı n articles which are landfilled 6.
-Ana alysis of possible alternative substances (A) Please provide information if possible alternative applications or alternatives for use of RoHS substances in application exist.
+Inticle is collected and completely refurbished for reuse Inticle is collected and dismantled: □ - The following parts are refurbished for use as spare parts: ☑ The following parts are subsequently recycled: items containing copper alloys article cannot be recycled and is therefore: Sent for energy return Landfilled Landinied 3) Please provide information concerning the amount (weight) of RoHS sub- stance present in EEE waste accumulates per annum: lı n articles which are refurbished lı n articles which are recycled n articles which are sent for energy return lı n articles which are landfilled 6. Δna alysis of possible alternative substances .
+(A) Please provide information if possible alternative applications or alternatives for use of RoHS substances in application exist.
 Please elaborate analysis on a life-cycle basis, including where available information about independent research, peer-review studies development activities undertaken Available lead-free materials are CuZn21Si3P and CuZn37, CuZn40, CuZn42.
 Both alloy types are further discussed in the annex.
 (B) Please provide information and data to establish reliability of possible substitutes of application and of RoHS materials in application Please refer to the annex.

-7. Pro posed actions to develop possible substitutes (A) Please provide information if actions have been taken to develop further possible alternatives for the application or alternatives for RoHS substances in the application.
-Please refer to the annex.
-(B) Please elaborate what stages are necessary for establishment of possible substitute and respective timeframe needed for completion of such stages.
-Please refer to the annex.
+7. Pro posed actions to develop possible substitutes